-You can walk to the start of the tube run and then pick up your tube and walk back and do it again once you reach the end!
+You can walk to the start of the tube run and pick up your tube then walk back and do it again once you reach the end!

 The tube run at Ginnie Springs is around 1 hour in time which is one of the longer tube runs.
 Some only last 15-30 minutes!

-The downsides to tubing at Ginnie Springs is that you are tubing on the Santa Fe River, not in the actual spring itself.
+The downside to tubing at Ginnie Springs is you are tubing on the Santa Fe River, not in the actual spring itself.

 Watersports At Ginnie Springs

-Aside from tubing, you can also do kayaking, stand up paddle boarding, and canoeing at Ginnie Springs!
+Aside from tubing, you can also do kayaking, stand-up paddle boarding, and canoeing at Ginnie Springs, Florida!

 Diving At Ginnie Springs